OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

   - T\_MIN (INTNUM) - This means that paths shorter than the number are not returned.
-In the examples above, we had min at 0, so that a path of zero length was also returned, i.e. where the first output equals the outer conditions for the inputs.
+In the examples above, we had min at 0, so that a path of zero length was also returned, i.e., where the first output equals the outer conditions for the inputs.

   - T\_MAX (INTNUM) - This gives a maximum length of path.
 Paths longer than this many steps are not returned.
-A value of 1 means that the subquery is evaluated once, i.e. the outputs of the first evalyuation are not fed back into the inputs.
+A value of 1 means that the subquery is evaluated once, i.e., the outputs of the first evalyuation are not fed back into the inputs.
 Specifying a minimum of 0 and a maximum of one means an optional join.
 Specifying min and max both to 1 means an ordinary derived table.